-(1) Conditions under which interactions may occur:

-- spawning rainbow trout may overcut Atlantic salmon redds and displace developing eggs; - competitive interaction of juveniles: (i) exploitative competition for food; and (ii) interference competition; - rainbow trout juveniles are more aggressive than juvenile Atlantic salmon, and may displace salmon from pools; and - large rainbow trout are piscivorous and could prey on all stages of young salmon including emigrating smolts.

-(2) Low interaction:

-- in streams which Atlantic salmon do not utilize;

-in streams in which salmon are well established; and

-- aquaculture using sterile fish or land-based facility.

-(3) Conditions under which no interaction would occur.
-It would be permissible to use reproductively viable rainbow trout:

-- in habitats with pH less than 5.5;

-- if rainbow trout are already present in recipient stream; and fishing would be improved.
+- (1) Conditions under which interactions may occur: - spawning rainbow trout may overcut Atlantic salmon redds and displace developing eggs; - competitive interaction of juveniles: (i) exploitative competition for food; and (ii) interference competition; - rainbow trout juveniles are more aggressive than juvenile Atlantic salmon, and may displace salmon from pools; and - large rainbow trout are piscivorous and could prey on all stages of young salmon including emigrating smolts. - (2) Low interaction: - in streams which Atlantic salmon do not utilize; - in streams in which salmon are well established; and - aquaculture using sterile fish or land-based facility. - (3) Conditions under which no interaction would occur.
+It would be permissible to use reproductively viable rainbow trout: - in habitats with pH less than 5.5; - if rainbow trout are already present in recipient stream; and - in disturbed ecosystems where Atlantic salmon are absent and sport fishing would be improved.